Tackle SQL Server Performance Issues for Free with DPA Free

 DPA Free SQL Server Performance Dashboard

 Many of the interfaces in DPA Free could be considered summary dashboards with prioritized metrics.
-From these dashboards you can access lower level data to actually work towards solving your SQL Server Performance issue.
-One favorite is the Top SQL Statements interface where data can be viewed for a particular period of time based on a specific interval, to visually determine particular queries to review and see some of the corresponding high-level metrics.
+From these intuitive dashboards you can access lower level data to actually work towards solving your SQL Server Performance issue.
+One favorite is the Top SQL Statements interface where data can be viewed for a particular period of time based on a specific interval, to visually determine particular queries to optimize and see some of the corresponding high-level metrics.
 Hovering a mouse over the bar charts provides additional performance metrics and a preview of the SQL code.

 Figure 1 - DPA Free Performance Dashboard